pranali-manjrekar/demo2/README.md

 # new project
-This project was created from local host system
+This project was created from local host clsystem created by pranali.